Everything You Need to Know About: NE1’s Dog on the Tyne

 Does my dog have to be on a lead?

 Yes please!
-For the safety of everyone attending Dog on the Tyne – both canine and human – we ask that owners keep their dogs on a lead at all times.
+For the safety of everyone attending Dog on the Tyne – both canine and human – we ask that owners keep their dogs on a lead at all times unless you're inside one of the designated activity areas.

 Can I bring my dog if they’re excitable or anxious?